JamieBort/Learning-Directory/JavaScript/Libraries/Redux/ReactReduxTutorialforBeginnersTheCompleteGuide2020/01/README.md

 At which point in the `src/js/reducers/index.js` file I created the remove action: `if (action.type === REMOVE_ARTICLE)`.
 This was not part of the tutorial.
 I did it to solidify my understanding.

 ## Notes
 Ran `npm i redux --save-dev` in the `react-redux-tutorial` root directory.

-Which reslted in this Redux dependency
+Which resulted in this Redux dependency
 ```
   "devDependencies": {
     "redux": "^4.0.5"